 Inner ear decompression sickness (IEDCS) is a type of injury which is similar to the inner ear barotrauma, but the treatment is not similar.
-According to NCBI, this condition is incompletely understood and most of the time found in compressed- air drivers as they breathe compressed mixture of oxygen and helium.
-Its symptoms are similar such as deafness, tinnitus or dizziness during ascent or also after same duration.
+According to NCBI, this condition is incompletely understood and most of the time found in compressed- air drivers as they breathe a compressed mixture of oxygen and helium.
+Its symptoms are similar such as deafness, tinnitus or dizziness during ascent or also after the same duration.

 It is almost a necessity to diagnose an exact cause of the ear pressure, as the treatment process varies according to the cause.

-Most of the ear pressure results from eustachian tube.
+Most of the ear pressure results from the eustachian tube.
 Giving attention to your body signals help in identifying the causes at an early stage.

 One of the main cause of Ear barotrauma or building of ear pressure is the blockage or obstruction of the Eustachian tube.
 This tube helps in restoring the equilibrium during the time when pressure changes.
 As a result of rapid changes in the surrounding air pressure or high atmospheric pressure, the eustachian tube opening closes.
-Therefore symptoms develop the change in pressure.
+Therefore symptoms develop a change in pressure.

-Especially during aeroplane taking off or landing and at high altitudes this condition occurs more often.
+Especially during airplane taking off or landing and at high altitudes this condition occurs more often.
 Sometimes this condition is also known as Airplane ear.
 There are some other conditions that can also cause ear barotrauma such as –

 - Underwater water sports or scuba diving,

 When driving through mountains or getting involved in elevated activities.
 Therefore, air is unable to reach your middle ear, as the eustachian tube is closed.

 This causes the eardrum to bulge because of the lower pressure in the middle ear as compared to the pressure in the outer surrounding.
 This can cause ear pain and sometimes additional injuries.